-UN SDGs Target Detailed description 2020 results ine and gress Pages 6 CLEAN WATER AND GANTATION Reuse water in production Cementir Group aims to reuse water in production by recycling process water and capturing rainwater from selected areas.
-In 2020, 40% of water used in the cement production plants was reused ongoing Target in line with planned roadmap Water consumption (pag.
-82) 17 PARTITIONERS FOR THE GOALS Supporting Denmark in delivering a 70% reduction in greenhouse gases by 2030 Through Aalborg Portland, the Group is involved in the most ambitious CO2 reduction project sponsored by a government.
-The Managing Director of Aalborg Portland is leading the technical group that will provide to the Danish government the technical forecast of all potential CO2 reductions achievable by energy intensive industry in Denmark and will define the prerequisites (policy, research, innovation, subsidies, etc.) for such reductions.
-In 2020, Aalborg Portland committed to a CO 2 reduction target of 30% by 2030 (an annual saving of 660,000 tons of CO 2 in 2030 compared to current emissions).
-As part of this strategy, Aalborg Portland has entered into an agreement with the state gas distribution company, Evida, to connect the plant to the gas distribution grid on 1 April 2022.
-Natural gas has a 40 per cent lower carbon footprint and will ensure an estimated carbon reduction of 240,000 tons by 2030.
-2030 Target in line with planned roadmap Our key actions and related investments for the 2021- 2030 period (pag.
-44)

-People Pilla ar III: We value ou r people UN SDGs Target Detailed description 2020 results ne and gress Pages 4 OUALITY EDUCATION Sustainable talent management Key positions are filled internally with top-class candidates worldwide.
-In 2020, 30% of new/vacant key positions filled via internal recruitment. ongoing Target in line with planned roadmap We value our people (pag.85) 5 CERRIEN STREET Promoting diversity in the workforce Cementir is committed to promoting diversity in the workforce.
-In 2020, 17% of personnel involved in the Group Talent Programme are female. ongoing Target in line with planned roadmap We value our people (pag.85) 3 GOOD HEALTH AND WELL-BERNE - People engagement Increase people engagement across the Group by listening, engaging and implementing improvement plans.
-In 2019, Group staff survey 'Your Voice' conducted to assess staff engagement across the group.
+UN SDGs Target Detailed description 2020 Results Deadline and pro ogress Pages 17 PARTICIONIS FOR THE COLLS Supporting Denmark in delivering a 70% reduction in greenhouse gases by 2030 Through Aalborg Portland, the Group is involved in the most ambitious CO 2 reduction project sponsored by a government.
+The Managing Director of Aalborg Portland is leading the technical group that will provide to the Danish government the technical forecast of all potential CO 2 reductions achievable by energy intensive industry in Denmark and will define the prerequisites (policy, research, innovation, subsidies, etc.) for such reductions In 2020, Aalborg Portland committed to a CO 2 reduction target of 30% by 2030 (an annual saving of 660,000 tons of CO 2 in 2030 compared to current emissions).
+As part of this strategy, Aalborg Portland has entered into an agreement with the state gas distribution company, Evida, to connect the plant to the gas distribution grid on 1 April 2022 2030 Target in line with planned roadmap Our key actions and related investments for the 2021-2030 period (pag.
+42) >PEOPLE Pillar III: We e value our people UN SDGs Target Detailed description 2020 Results Deadline and pro ogress Pages 4 mer.
+Sustainable talent management Key positions are filled internally with top-class candidates worldwide In 2020, 30% of new/vacant key positions filled via internal recruitment ongoing Target in line with planned roadmap We value our people (pag.
+76) 5 === © Promoting diversity in the workforce Cementir is committed to promoting diversity in the workforce In 2020, 17% of personnel involved in the Group Talent Programme are female ongoing Target in line with planned roadmap We value our people (pag.
+76) 3 GOOD MEATH AND WELL-SEING People engagement Increase people engagement across the Group by listening, engaging and implementing improvement plans In 2019, Group staff survey 'Your Voice' conducted to assess staff engagement across the group.
 Participation rate of 83% at Group level.
 Following the survey, global, regional and BU level actions plans have been defined and approved by the Global Senior Management Team, to be executed in 2020-2021.
-In 2020, 50% of the defined actions were implemented. ongoing Target in line with planned roadmap Group People Survey (pag.
-86) 10 EDUCED SEQUENTES Human rights awareness Promoting sensibility, awareness & education about Human rights across the Group.
-In 2020 we designed and launched an online training course mainly focused on the principles described in the Cementir Human Rights Policy and further detailed in local Procedures.
+In 2020, 50% of the defined actions were implemented ongoing Target in line with planned roadmap Group People Survey (pag.
+77) 10 HEETING (\$\hat{\disp}\$) Human rights awareness Promoting sensibility, awareness & education about Human rights across the Group In 2020 we designed and launched an online training course mainly focused on the principles described in the Cementir Human Rights Policy and further detailed in local Procedures.
 The first wave of training provided in English involved the 36% of the employees.
 As soon as the transposition into local languages is available, the participation will be extended to the rest of the population 2020 Target in line with planned roadmap Commitment in Human Rights (pag.
-61) 3 GOOD HEALTH AND WELL-BEING B DECOMP WORK AND ECONOMIC GROWTH Zero accidents Group-wide training initiative on the importance of management responsibility in occupational health and safety.
-Analysis of the causes of accidents and near misses and implementation of appropriate preventive measures.
-Zero fatalities and high-consequence injuries to employees in 2020 ongoing Target in line with planned roadmap Concretely safe (pag.
-93)
+55)